Sheyiforreal/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that displays a confused smiley
+ script that prints hello world followed by aa new linew to standard output